cecat/util-watch/README.md

-util-watch
+utility-watch
 ==========

 Arduino and python code to watch a furnace, sump pump, etc. using a Raspberry Pi with arduino/xbee gear.
 Also code for monitoring temperatures just with a Raspberry Pi.

-1.  uMProductionFeb8
+1. Arduino
-This folder contains the Arduino sketch, which includes pin assignments but assumes you have a working serial connection (in my case using a pair of XBee radios) between the Arduino and the Pi.
-Note that this code assumes your Arduino setup includes the string library (see the Main.ino file) and the SHT1x library.
+Contains a folder with hardware details and a folder with all of the components of the Arduino sketch.

-2. uW-RPI.py
+2. RPI-Server
-This is the python code that runs on the Raspberry Pi, reads reports from the Arduino (via the serial connection), and posts to ThingSpeak.com.
+This is the python code that runs on the Raspberry Pi, reads messages from the Arduino (via the serial connection), checks a NOAA local weather site to get outdoor temperature, and posts to ThingSpeak.com.

-3. KEY.txt
+3. PiFace
-This is the config file for uW-RPI.py where you edit and replace the current demo key with your API write key for your ThingSpeak channel.
+This folder has a couple of example python programs for working with the PiFace 2.

-4. hardware folder
+4. Hardware
 Includes a text file that provides the specs for the particular Arduino I am using, including links to the parts.

-5. SoloPi folder
+5. SoloPi
-Python code and shell scripts for monitoring temperature using a one-wire temperature sensor on the Pi, querying a Twine for inside temperature, and querying NOAA for outside temperature.
+Python code and shell scripts for monitoring temperature using a one-wire temperature sensor on the Pi, querying a Twine for indoor temperature, and querying NOAA for outside temperature.